+36 CVN, no.6 (1982)

-The most interesting feature of the New Economic Policy, however, is the sanctioning of private production-i.e., free enterprise.
-This will especially affect the free peasants (those who have refused to join the cooperatives, which includes the overwhelming majority of peasants in the South), small producers, small traders, and family businesses.
-It is recognized that "the volume of goods and money held by this sector weighs heavily in the national economy."
-The aim is no longer to stifle this sector and to liquidate it as rapidly as possible; rather, its existence is now held to be "an objective necessity" during the transition period, a "beneficial fact" because "it meets the new needs of society."
-39 In a word, there will be no more total nationalization of small enterprises in agriculture, industry, and commerce-a retreat from complete socialization of the South.
-But what the southern peasants, workers, and small capitalists have gained is extended to their northern counterparts also.
+rather, its existence is now held to be "and objective necessity" during the transition period, a "beneficial fact" because "it meets the new needs of society."
+In a word, there will be no more total nationalization of small enterprises in agriculture, industry, and commerce- are treat from complete socialization of the South, But what the Southern peasants, workers, and small capitalists have gained is extended to their northern counterparts also.
 As mentioned above, Hanoi and Haiphong will occupy the same status as Ho Chi Minh City and Danang.
-Thus, we see a slowdown of socialization in the South, and de-socialization in the North!
+Thus we see a slowdown of de-socialization in the North!

-With regard to liberalization, a whole range of measures are being taken to relax or remove controls both regionally and sectorially.
+With regard to liberalization, a whole range of measures are being taken to relax or remove controls both regionally and sartorially.
 The system of bureaucratic control and subsidies (allocations) has been loosened.
-The rigid regulations which hampered freedom of movement and "stifled all initiative" have been eliminated.
-The principles to be applied now are "efficiency and self-financing" and freedom of production and distribution.
-In other words, sound business management principles are to be applied, instead of "socialist production" principles.
+The rigid regulations, which hampered freedom of movement and "stifled all initiative" Have been eliminated.
+The principles to be applied now are "efficiency and self-financing", and freedom of production and distribution.
+In other words sound business management principles are to be applied, instead of "socialist production" principles.

-In agriculture, the system of forcible collection of products from the peasants at outrageously low prices fixed by the government has been abolished and replaced by a contractual "quota" system.
-Each household, or group of households (cooperative), will agree to deliver to the state a fixed quantity of produce at a mutually agreed price, far above that fixed in 1976 (on the average, five times higher), 40 and can do whatever it wishes with the rest-hoard it, move it, or sell it on the free market.
+In agriculture, the system of forcible collection of products from the peasants at outrageously low price fixed by the government has been abolished and replaced by a contractual "quota" system.
+Each household or group of households (cooperative), will agree to deliver to the state a fixed quantity of produce at mutually agreed price, far above that fixed in 1976 (on the average, five times higher)40 and can do whatever it wishes with the rest-board it, move it, or sell it on the free market.
 This is free enterprise, pure and simple.
-The peasant will no longer be driven to "giving his rice to the Chinese or to the pigs," as one high official told R.P.
-Paringaux of Le Monde.
-41 A cadre of Can Tho (South Vietnam) told the same correspondent that "many peasants have supported the Revolution because they wanted to see the Americans kicked out, and not because they wanted to have a socialist economy."42
+The peasant will no longer be driven to "giving his rice to the Chinese or to the pigs," as one high official told R.P Paringaux of Le Monde.41 A cadre of Can Tho (South Vietnam) told the same correspondent that "many peasants have supported the Revolution because they wanted to see the Americans kicked out, and not because they wanted to have a socialist economy."42

 In industry, the local authorities and productive units now have extensive freedom in production and marketing.
-They can buy raw materials where they can find them, and pay the market prices for them.
-They can hire workers freely, paying them sufficient wages to motivate them to produce more goods of better quality.
+They can buy raw material where they can find them, and pay the market prices for them.
+They can hire workers freely, paying them sufficient wages to motivate them to produce more goods and better quality.
 Piece rates and bonuses are also allowed.
-In the Party's jargon, this is encouraging the workers "to exert their creative capacities to the full."
-The public and private enterprises producing for export can buy raw materials directly from abroad, make direct contract sales with their foreign customers, and keep their foreign exchange.
-No prior authorization and allocation of resources by the central authorities are required, thus avoiding the loss of "months and years."
+In the Party's jargon, this is encouraging the workers "to exert their creative capacities to the full'43 The public and private enterprises producing for export can buy raw materials directly from abroad, make direct contract sales with their foreign customers, and keep their foreign exchange.
+No prior authorization and allocation of resources by the central authorities are required, thus avoiding the loss "months and years."